 - Happens about thirty-two times in Three Kings.

-- James Bond franchise: James Bond faces fireballs at times.
+- James Bond franchise: Bond faces fireballs at times.

 - In Skyfall, this is played straight and subverted.
 Bond outruns the fireball during the final battle when he blows Skyfall Lodge skyhigh in order to destroy Silva's helicopter and kill most of his men.
 Though he beats the fireball that took out the house, he doesn't beat the second fireball from the helicopter plowing into it.
 He instead dives into an alcove which spares him the brunt of the blast.

 - Double Subverted in Transformers: Revenge of The Fallen as Sam fails to outrun the explosion and is killed... but gets better.